 Let’s start with why we need an alternative.
 The basic issue with paywalls is that if every publisher put up a hard paywall overnight, people simply wouldn’t be able to afford to take out subscriptions to all of them.
 Many readers of this article will read widely around other outlets – add up the cost of a $10 a month subscription to each publisher you’ve read today, and the figures will most likely soon stack up to become unaffordable.

 This is a line of reasoning that many top media people have already picked up on.
-Buzzfeed CEO Jonah Peretti said earlier this year that they wouldn’t consider a paywall as they wanted to focus on educating and informing the broader public.
+Buzzfeed CEO Jonah Peretti said back in 2018 that they wouldn’t consider a paywall as they wanted to focus on educating and informing the broader public.
 “If every news organization puts the majority of their content behind paywalls, it’s hard to have an informed electorate,” he argued.

-Chris Duncan, the managing director of Times Newspapers Ltd, believes that paywalls are only viable for a tiny number of international news brands, and highlighted his concerns about outlets that can’t scale in an interview with the Drum late last year.
+Chris Duncan, the managing director of Times Newspapers Ltd, believes that paywalls are only viable for a tiny number of international news brands, and highlighted his concerns about outlets that can’t scale in an interview with the Drum in late 2017.

 “There will be a few people – maybe no more than 10 – who will be able to charge a large amount of customers for a direct subscription.
 Then there will be a number of [free] sites that will be at a global scale and generating an audience and running on that model.
 The people that I worry about are in that mid-range where they are big but not at the scale they need to get to, or can charge but for only a very limited amount of people.”

-Many publishers and media groups are in the process of trying to square this circle and work out a way of sustainably monetising their audiences, whether that’s Medium’s new subscription model for multiple publishers, Blendle’s pay-per-article aggregation service or Readly’s ‘Spotify for magazines’ monthly subscription approach.
+Many publishers and media groups are in the process of trying to square this circle and work out a way of sustainably monetising their audiences, whether that’s Medium’ subscription model for multiple publishers or Readly’s ‘Spotify for magazines’ monthly subscription approach.
 But we have yet to see any consistent approach emerge, certainly not in English-speaking markets.

 The gaming model: Twitch